Do you ever find yourself in a situation where you have trouble finding an area around which you can build content that attracts your target audience?

 Use Controversy To Your Advantage

 One of the best ways to get noticed today is to express an unpopular opinion.
-Like it or not, we live in a society that is hugely polarized in many sectors.
+Like it or not, we live in a hugely polarized society in many sectors.

 How to use this for content marketing purposes?